janus-idp/operator/docs/admin.md

 #### Airgapped environment

-Creating Backtage CR, the Operator will try to create Backstage Pod, deploying:
+When creating the Backstage CR, the Operator will try to create a Backstage Pod, deploying:
 - Backstage Container from the image, configured in *(deployment.yaml).spec.template.spec.Containers[].image*
 - Init Container (applied for RHDH/Janus-IDP configuration, usually the same as Backstage Container)
 -